RadhikaMalpani1702/GSSoC-Ext-Newsletters/CA newsletter.md

-# 🌟 Extended GirlScript Summer of Code (GSSoC) '24 🌟
+# 🌟 GirlScript Summer of Code '24 Extended Edition 🌟

-GirlScript Summer of Code (GSSoC) is a 3-month-long Open Source program organized by the **GirlScript Foundation**.
-Since its inception in 2018, GSSoC has been on a mission to help beginners dive into the world of Open Source Development while promoting diversity and inclusion.
-Throughout the program, participants contribute to a variety of projects under the guidance of experienced mentors.
-The top contributors are rewarded with exciting goodies, opportunities for further growth, and invaluable experience.

-## 🚀 What's New?
-Exciting News for GSSoC '24!

-Due to the overwhelming response and enthusiasm of participants in GSSoC '24, we are **extending the program** to provide more opportunities for contribution and growth!
+Due to the overwhelming response and enthusiasm of participants in GSSoC '24, we are **organizing a new Extended program** to provide more opportunities for contribution and growth!
 This extension will help us continue promoting the principles of open source, GitHub, and community engagement.
 We are dedicated to fostering a thriving open-source ecosystem and analyzing the ongoing GSSoC '24 statistics to optimize participant experience.

-### 📅 Extended Program Duration
+### 📅 Program Duration

-The extended program will run for an additional **30 days**, with a possible **10-day extension**.
+The GSSOC 24 Extended program will run for **30 days** from **October 1st to November 1st**.
 This extension will allow participants to:

-- **Work on more complex and impactful issues** across various open-source projects.
+- **Work and contribte** across various open-source projects.
 - **Collaborate and network** with mentors, contributors, and project admins to enhance their skills.
 - **Earn more points and improve their ranks** in the leaderboard for exciting rewards.